Sarah MacDonald's

 A half-day outdoor painting experience

-A relaxed, one-to-one painting session set within the wild landscapes of West Penwith.
+A relaxed, one-to-one session set within the landscapes of West Penwith.

-We meet at your location in the morning and travel to a carefully chosen site that suits both the weather and you.
-Working outdoors, you'll explore materials, loosen your approach, and respond to the colours, textures and atmosphere of the landscape around you.
+We meet in the morning and travel to a carefully chosen location that suits both you and the conditions on the day.
+Working outdoors, you’ll explore materials, loosen your approach, and respond to the colours, textures, and atmosphere around you.

 Wild Immersion Day